xax/FzUnobfuscate/README.md

 The passwords are converted from the data in the `Pass` attribute using a simple `xor`-approach.

+## Usage

+You need to have a working installation of *Node.js* and its package manager *npm*.

+1. Clone from repository: `git clone …`
+2. From the project directory use the `npm` package manager to load the necessary dependencies: `npm install`
+3. Run the program: `node fzunobfuscate.js path/to/FileZilla.xml`

-# License
+## License

-Copyright (C) 2014 XA
+Copyright (C) 2014 XA.

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.
+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.